If you experience incontinence (loss of bowel control, involuntary or accidental bowel leakage) here are some things you need to know:

 - There are various management and treatment therapies to help improve bowel continence

-- You should tell your doctor
+- You should talk with your doctor

 Bowel incontinence is a chronic, stressful, and limiting disorder.
-Treatment for incontinence should begin with attention to how you manage and what effect incontinence has on your daily life.
+Treatments for incontinence should begin with attention to how you manage and what effect incontinence has on your daily life.
 Attention then can turn toward ways to minimize or contain incontinence.

 “Managing incontinence means confronting and dealing with issues involving uncertainty, loss, and control.”